 She pulled back, smiled, then pushed her hand under his shirt.
 The waves crashing further out were like distant thunder in his ears.
 Shelley’s hair moved back and forth in time with the rippling water.
 At every passing wave or swell, her breasts sank beneath the surface before revealing themselves again when the water pulled back, soft and supple and shining wetly.
 He touched them again, then bent his head low and took a salty nipple into his mouth.
 Shelley tightened her arm around his neck and pressed herself against him so he could take her in deeper.
 Then she turned to his crotch.
 She fumbled, having trouble with the buttons.

 He yanked them open, popping off several buttons.
 She looked into his lap.
-It was underneath the water, dark hair floating, rigid length so stiff it stood immovable against the waves.
+His cock was underneath the water, dark hair floating, rigid length so stiff it stood immovable against the waves.
 She touched it, stroked it with the side of her finger.
 Jones swallowed.
 He was about to fuck a mermaid.
 Nobody would believe him.

 ‘How—’ he swallowed again—‘how are we supposed to do this?’

 She grinned, curled her hand around his hardness, then seized him in a crushing grip.
 He yelped and grasped at her wrist but didn’t push her away.
 Their eyes met, and she eased her hold.